Aishwaryachen11/Sales-Performance-Report-PowerBI/README.md

 These filters interact with all visuals, allowing a focused view of the data.

 ### **Visualizations and Interactions:**
 The dashboard is designed with a variety of visuals, each serving a specific purpose in conveying insights from the sales data.
-Below are the details of each visualization, including the slicers, filters, and interactions applied.

-#### **1. KPI Cards**

-**1. KPI Cards: Key Performance Indicators at a Glance** The KPI cards in the dashboard serve as a quick and powerful summary of the company’s most critical sales metrics.
+Below are the details of each visualization, including the slicers, filters, and interactions applied.The KPI cards in the dashboard serve as a quick and powerful summary of the company’s most critical sales metrics.
 For senior management, these cards are the starting point for any data-driven discussion or decision-making process.
 The KPIs provide an immediate snapshot of the company’s current performance compared to the previous year, highlighting key areas that may require attention.

+#### **1. KPI Cards: Key Performance Indicators at a Glance**

+**Chart Overview:**
+Chart Type: KPI Cards
+Title: Key Performance Indicators (YTD, PYTD, YTD vs PYTD Difference, GP%) Values Displayed:
+YTD (Year-to-Date) Sales or Gross Profit
+PYTD (Prior Year-to-Date) Sales or Gross Profit
+YTD vs PYTD Difference
+GP% (Gross Profit Percentage)

+**Components:**
-•	YTD (Year-to-Date): This card shows the total sales or gross profit accumulated from the start of the year up to the current date.
+YTD (Year-to-Date): This card shows the total sales or gross profit accumulated from the start of the year up to the current date.
 It’s an essential metric for understanding how well the company is performing in the current fiscal year.
+Displays the cumulative gross profit or sales from the start of the current year to the present date.
-•	PYTD (Prior Year-to-Date): This KPI provides the equivalent metric for the same period in the previous year.
+PYTD (Prior Year-to-Date): This KPI provides the equivalent metric for the same period in the previous year.
 By comparing YTD and PYTD, management can gauge whether the company is growing or falling behind.
+Shows the equivalent cumulative gross profit or sales for the same period in the previous year.
-•	YTD vs PYTD Difference: This KPI highlights the absolute difference between YTD and PYTD.
+YTD vs PYTD Difference: This KPI highlights the absolute difference between YTD and PYTD.
 A positive value indicates growth, while a negative value signals a decline, prompting further investigation.
+Highlights the absolute difference between the current year’s YTD and last year’s PYTD.
+Positive values indicate growth, while negative values suggest a decline.
-•	GP% (Gross Profit Percentage): This KPI shows the profitability ratio, calculated as Gross Profit divided by Sales.
+GP% (Gross Profit Percentage): This KPI shows the profitability ratio, calculated as Gross Profit divided by Sales.
 It’s a crucial indicator of how efficiently the company is managing its costs relative to sales.
-**Scenario Analysis:**
-Let’s say senior management is concerned about a sudden dip in the YTD vs PYTD Difference KPI.
-By using the year filter, they can quickly compare this metric across different years to see if the dip is part of a recurring seasonal trend or a new issue.
-They can then drill down by applying product type or region filters to pinpoint whether specific products or markets are underperforming.
+Represents the ratio of gross profit to sales, indicating the efficiency of the company in generating profit relative to sales.

+**Insights from the Chart:**
+Performance at a Glance: The KPI cards provide a quick overview of the company’s performance, allowing senior management to instantly assess whether the company is on track to meet its goals.
+Immediate Action Points: Significant discrepancies in the YTD vs PYTD Difference can prompt further investigation, enabling management to take timely corrective actions if necessary.
+Profitability Monitoring: The GP% card helps track the company's profitability, ensuring that increased sales do not come at the expense of profit margins.
+Strategic Decision-Making: These KPIs support data-driven decisions by highlighting areas that need attention, ensuring that management can prioritize actions effectively.

 #### **2. Waterfall Chart: Gross Profit YTD vs PYTD | Month - Country - Product**